Currently Seashell Virgin is nominated in the short list of books published by Indiana authors in the past two years.

 Qualities in Editing

 Consider what the editor needs to have set up to offer the service.
-They run a business which has set up costs and running costs and they have trained to be able to offer professional standards of work.
-They are likely to be in a process of continually updating their training and skills with additional courses, conference attendance and experience.
-Then of course editing is a service which takes time quite considerable time.
+They run a business which has set-up costs and running costs and they have trained to be able to offer professional standards of work.
+They are likely to be in a process of continually updating their training and skills with additional courses, being member of professional bodies, conference attendance and experience.
+Then of course editing is a service which takes time; quite considerable time.
 Along with thoroughly reading your manuscript the editor will be making thoughtful assessments and suggestions to provide advice and pointers to improvements through the whole process.
 This takes time and cannot be rushed as it is not possible to focus on this level of concentrated work for much more than five or six hours a day.
+The longer the manuscript the longer it will take to edit so wordcount will have a bearing on how long the edit will take.

-Decide when your manuscript is going to be helped by being edited professionally, some authors will make many more passes through their writing before requesting professional editing others will see their time better spend by getting started on their next book idea.
+Decide when your manuscript is going to be helped by being edited professionally; some authors will make many more passes through their writing before requesting professional editing; others will see their time better spent by getting started on their next book idea.
 There is huge variability within the process but to give your writing the best chance of succeeding smoothly professional editing is something many writers see as an essential and worthwhile investment in their writing process.
+Feeling that it helps them to produce better books.

 Beyond the very first draft of a manuscript (where a writer is getting down the ideas in as flowing a manner as possible) there are certain words which are almost always be better substituted out.
 When these are swapped for a more precise, descriptive and interesting terms the writing quality improves.
 Here I point out half a dozen of the ripest for replacement.